cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Configuration/fabric.md

               user: some_username
               key_filename: /path/to/key/file
 {{< /highlight >}}

+## version 2.X:

+On fabric 2.X there is no global env dictionary, instead [Connection](https://docs.fabfile.org/en/2.5/api/connection.html) is being used.
+On this version of the plugin, `fabric_env` dictionary is actually the arguments to set the Connection object.

+Example:

+{{< highlight  yaml  >}}
+imports:
+    - plugin:cloudify-fabric-plugin

+node_templates:
+  example_node:
+    type: cloudify.nodes.WebServer
+    interfaces:
+      cloudify.interfaces.lifecycle:
+        start:
+          implementation: fabric.fabric_plugin.tasks.run_commands
+          inputs:
+            commands: [touch ~/my_file]
+            fabric_env:
+              host: 192.168.10.13
+              user: some_username
+              key_filename: /path/to/key/file
+{{< /highlight >}}

+Note that `password` can be passed too, the fabric plugin will pack the password/key into connect_kwargs.
+Also, for users which used 1.X  fabric plugin, `host_string` will be treated as `host`.
+If `key` is received(which not exists on fabric2), the fabric plugin will load the key into `connect_kwargs['pkey']`.

+{{% note title="Note" %}}
+As on version 1.X, the Fabric plugin extracts the correct host IP address based on the node's host if one of the above not set.
+{{% /note %}}

 {{% tip title="Tip" %}}
 Using a tasks file instead of a list of commands enables you to use python code to execute commands.
 In addition, you will be able to use the `ctx` object to perform actions based on contextual data.